Porthidium lansbergii

-Porthidium lansbergii is a species of venomous snake, a pitviper in the family Viperidae.
-The species is endemic to Central and South America.
+Porthidium lansbergii is a species of venomous snake, a pit viper in the family Viperidae.
+The species is native to eastern Central America and northwestern South America.
 Four subspecies are recognized, including the nominate subspecies described here.

 Etymology

 The specific name, lansbergii, is in honor of "M[onsieur]. de Lansberge" (Reinhart Frans von Lansberge), Dutch consul at Caracas, Venezuela, in 1841.

 Description

 Adults of P. lansbergii average 30–50 cm in total length (including tail), with a maximum of 90 cm.
 A terrestrial snake, it is moderately slender.

 Common names

 Common names for P. lansbergii include Lansberge's hog-nosed pit-viper.
 It is also called patoca in Colombia and Panama.